jmuxfeldt/claude-coding-sandbox/Readme.md

 8. Now, inside the container, Run ``claude`` .
 The first time and after a rebuild, you will be asked to authenticate.

-9. Your claude memory and other settings are now shared correctly between the host and sandbox, *so long as you have mirrored all relevant directories with identical paths*.
+9. Your Claude memory and other settings are now shared correctly between the host and sandbox, *so long as you have mirrored all relevant directories with identical paths*.
 Your Claude Code now only has access to what you have mounted in the container.